 She said Catz had little to say in response except that she would discuss it with Oracle Chief Executive Officer Larry Ellison.

 Hewlett-Packard, the world’s largest personal-computer maker, seeks a court order requiring Oracle to continue developing software for its servers that run on Intel Corp.
-(INTC)’s Itanium chips and about $500 million in damages, according to a person familiar with the matter.
+(INTC:US)’s Itanium chips and about $500 million in damages, according to a person familiar with the matter.

 Without such an order, Hewlett-Packard estimates it should be awarded more than $4 billion in damages, based on an extrapolation to 2020 that accounts for projected losses, said the person, who didn’t want to be identified because the court document containing the damages request is confidential.